 In the case of the report about Ronald Starr, my conclusion was that he had done an excellent job as evidenced by the significant improvement in profit, turnover and customer numbers.
 In the case of the online sales report, my conclusion was that the decline in profits could be reversed by taking the measures I set out in the four bullet points of paragraph 1.1.

-Although both of those reports are fictional and somewhat artificial in order to allow me to keep them extremely short, I can quite safely say that I have never had any recipient of one of my reports complain that, by encapsulating just the conclusions, one of my summaries was too short or contained too little by way of the facts.
+Although both of those reports are fictional and somewhat artificial in order to allow me to keep them extremely short, I can quite safely say that I have never had any recipient of one of my reports complain that, by encapsulating just the conclusions, my summary was too short or contained too little by way of the facts.

 Many of my reports have addressed quite complex topics.
 Some of the most challenging to write – but possibly the most significant in their effect – were written to assist the defendant in one of the longest and most complex trials which had ever taken place in the Commercial Court.
 I was inundated with facts and had to put in a mountain of research and analysis.
 In situations like that, I find the QAT so much easier to follow than the conventional approach.
 Instead of trying to figure out a mechanism for explaining all the complex material, I let the QAT guide me through what my readers will want … and the order in which they will want it.